 Unexpected costs when buying your home

-As well as your monthly mortgage payments, there are other costs you'll need to cover when buying your home, such as valuation fees and insurance.
+As well as your monthly mortgage payments, there are other costs you'll need to cover when buying your home, such as stamp duty and insurance.

 Our checklist is a starting point to see what else you might need to pay for, and you can use our budget calculator to see how this could impact your day to day finances.

 During a valuation, the mortgage lender will assess the value of the property to establish how much they are prepared to lend you.
-The cost can be £250-£1,500 based on the property’s value.2
+The cost can be £250-£1,500 based on the property’s value.

 A solicitor or licensed conveyancer will carry out all the legal work when buying and selling your home.
 Legal fees normally range from £850 to £1,500.

 They can also check if there are any local plans or problems that might affect the value, particularly in the future.
 This could cost another £250 to £300.

 Hiring a company to move your belongings usually costs between £300 and £1,200, but this will depend on the size of the property and if you want them to pack and/or unpack for you too.